xiaomore/DocDewarpHV/README.md

 ### How to obtain the dataset

-You can download the entire DocDewarpHV dataset from Baidu Netdisk (size: ~600GB).
-We will upload it soon.
+You can download the entire DocDewarpHV dataset from [Baidu Netdisk](https://pan.baidu.com/s/1vuvm-f0wMuMivcV35VGbpA?pwd=uug6).
+Size: ~600GB.

 ### Dataset loading